Quansight/Quansight-website/apps/consulting/posts/building-a-panel-pipeline.md

 Next, we can add stages to the pipeline.
 To do so, we need to build the additional stages explicitly.

-To construct a Panel pipeline, we need to create _parameterized classes_ (i.e., classes that inherit from the `param.Parameterized` class from the `Param` library). `Param` enables declarative programming in Python; that is, we can simply state facts about our parameters and then use them throughout our code.
+To construct a Panel pipeline, we need to create _parameterized classes_ (i.e., classes that inherit from the `param.Parameterized` class from the [Param][param site] library).
+Param enables declarative programming in Python;
+that is, we can simply state facts about our parameters and then use them throughout our code.
 Within Panel apps, the `panel.depends` decorator function links parameter values to callback functions to update the state of the Panel app.
 In Panel pipelines, the `param.output` decorator function links computed values between successive stages.
 The parameters received at a given stage in a pipeline must be declared consistently to consume output from the previous stage.

-In addition, we need a panel method in each stage of the pipeline to determine the layout of panes and widgets in the Panel app.
+In addition, we need a `panel` method in each stage of the pipeline to determine the layout of panes and widgets in the Panel app.

 The class `Stage1` defined below displays a text input widget and a continue button.
 The text entered into `Stage1` is passed on to the next stage